JamesB192/Shadowrun-Unlimited-rip/README.md

 * Mizaroth for all his amazing map building."

-### Paths

-Removed obsolete and/or wrong build instructions.

-Resource pack is in "/Shadowrun Unlimited rip Resource Pack"

-SR: Unlimited is in "/src"

 ### Branches

 * "Stableish" is the current development branch for Dragon Fall Directors cut
-* "HK_fat" is the current working brach for Hong Kong
 * "SRR" is the current (not) working branch for Shadowrun Returns + Dragon Fall

 ===